Adapting to Market Conditions

 Retail traders rarely adjust.

-It is the market telling them to wait.
+Professionals recognize boredom as information.
+It's the market telling them to wait.

 Using Terminal to read conditions

-Terminal helps professionals gauge conditions through:
+Terminal helps gauge conditions through:

-overall volume distribution
+Overall volume distribution

-how many charts are being watched
+How many charts are being watched

-how quickly attention rotates
+How quickly attention rotates

-whether new coins attract sustained interest
+Whether new coins attract sustained interest

-Live view counters and volume behavior help answer one question:
+Live view counters and volume behavior help answer one question: is this a market that rewards participation right now?

 If the answer is no, professionals step back.